lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 stored in these registers are then digitially signed with an attestation key known to the hardware.

-Note: The information conveyed in the value field of the AttestStatement structure may contain more information than the signed TPM Quote structure defined in the TPM v2.0 specification {{TPM20}}, such as plaintext PCR values, the up-time, the event log, etc. The detailed structure of such
+Note: The information conveyed in the value field of the EvidenceStatement structure may contain more information than the signed TPM Quote structure defined in the TPM v2.0 specification {{TPM20}}, such as plaintext PCR values, the up-time, the event log, etc. The detailed structure of such